rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Basic_Counting_Principles.md

 An **ordered** arrangement of r elements from a set of at least r distinct objects is called an **r-permutation**.

-This is different from a standard permutations as some elements from the set will be unused
+This is different from a standard permutation as some elements from the set will be unused

 ### Theorem